Traffic engineers use signal lights, stop signs and speed limits as ways to improve the safety of our roadways for motorists and pedestrians.

 Once a request has been received, city staff will evaluate the intersection and apply the city's adopted signage policies to determine whether any additional traffic control signs are warranted.

 It is a common belief that posting a speed limit sign will influence drivers to drive at that speed.
 Facts indicate otherwise.
-Research has shown that drivers are influenced more by the appearance of the road itself and the prevailing traffic conditions than by the posted speed limit.
+Research shows that drivers are influenced more by the appearance of the road itself and the prevailing traffic conditions than by the posted speed limit.

 The maximum speed limit for any passenger vehicle in Minnesota is as follows: